+There is no restriction on the formulas in $\Sig$, but $\Pi$ does not contain boxed formulas.
+Based on these rules we can define different but equivalent systems in addition to the systems defined in Figure~\ref{figlogics}:

-\begin{lemma} $\LJSLb$ and $\LJSL$ are equivalent. \end{lemma} \begin{proof} Any sequent derivable in $\LJSL$ is clearly derivable in $\LJSLb$.
-For the other direction we use induction to the height $d$ of a derivation in $\LJSLb$.
-Since all axioms and nonmodal rules of the two calculi are equal, it suffices to show how a derivation in $\LJSLb$ of sequent $S$ that ends with an application of $\rsch_{\rm SL}^4$ can be replaced by a derivation of $S$ in $\LJSL$.
-The last inference of the derivation looks as follows:
+\begin{lemma} Systems $\LJSL$, $\LJSLvier$, $\LJSLa$, $\DYSL$ and $\DYSLa$ are equivalent.
+In addition, $\DYSL$ and $\DYSLa$ are terminating modulo extended axioms. \end{lemma} \begin{proof} By Theorem~\ref{thmequivalence}, systems $\LJSL$ and $\DYSL$ are equivalent.
+Therefore, it is sufficient to show that $\LJSLvier$ and $\LJSLa$ are equivalent to $\LJSL$ and that $\DYSLa$ is equivalent to $\DYSL$.
+For each equivalence we have to show two directions which are all proved by induction on the height $d$ of a derivation.
+Since all axioms and nonmodal rules of the considered systems are equal, it suffices to focus on the modal rules.
+We only rely on the height-preserving weakening in $\LJSL$ and $\DYSL$ from Lemma~\ref{lemstructural}.
+Let us only look at the equivalence between $\LJSL$ and $\LJSLa$.
+For one direction suppose that the last inference of the derivation in $\LJSL$ looks as follows: